hlysine/create_connected/README.md

 ## Features

+- Item Attributes
+  - New attributes for the Attribute Filter designed for easy item sorting
+- Brass Gearbox
+  - A gearbox where the rotation direction of all 4 sides are independently configurable
+- Centrifugal Clutch
+  - A clutch that is only coupled if the input RPM is faster than a configurable threshold
+- Copycat Slab
+  - Slab-shaped copycat that can also be placed vertically.
+Puts trapdoors and iron bars in the center
 - Inverted Clutch
   - A clutch that is uncoupled unless powered
 - Inverted Gearshift
   - A gearshift that changes rotation direction unless powered
+- Overstress Clutch
+  - A clutch that uncouples after a set delay when the network is overstressed.
+Can be reset with a wrench
 - Parallel Gearbox
   - A gearbox with all 4 sides spinning in the same direction
 - Shear Pin
-  - A single-use connector that breaks when the network is overstressed.
+  - An early-game, single-use connector that breaks when the network is overstressed
-- Overstress Clutch
-  - A clutch that uncouples after a set delay when the network is overstressed.
-Can be reset with a wrench.
-- Centrifugal Clutch
-  - A clutch that is only coupled if the input RPM is faster than a configurable threshold.
-- Copycat Slab
+- Fan Catalysts
-  - Slab-shaped copycat that can also be placed vertically.
-Puts trapdoors and iron bars in the center.

-[//]: # (## Download)
+  - A series of blocks that trap liquid/fire for safe and dedicated bulk processing

+## Download

+This mod is super early in development and THINGS WILL BREAK.
+Do NOT use this mod in your main worlds/servers at the moment.

 [//]: # ()
 [//]: # (Find this mod on [**Modrinth**]&#40;https://modrinth.com/mod/create-connected&#41; or [**CurseForge**]&#40;https://legacy.curseforge.com/minecraft/mc-mods/create-connected&#41;.)